-- Note 1: Special purpose lane is defined in the dictionary. - Note 2: Rule 95 deals with driving in an emergency stopping lane and Part 11, Division 6 deals with driving in other special purpose lanes.
+Note 1: Special purpose lane is defined in the dictionary.

+Note 2: Rule 95 deals with driving in an emergency stopping lane and Part 11, Division 6 deals with driving in other special purpose lanes.

-s: These signs are displayed on certain long vehicles.
+Note for diagrams: These signs are displayed on certain long vehicles.